 Swelling and venous distention in the arm may be a sign of venous thrombosis of the arm.

-- In mild cases
+- Mild cases

 - Thoracic outlet decompression surgery: in cases of acute vascular insufficiency or progressive neurologic dysfunction or if conservative treatment fails